 My original idea was to share a twist on my crunch bars but thought I’d simplify things one better.
 One of my favorite easy healthy peanut butter recipes on here are these peanut butter crack bars.
 Another favorite easy healthy coconut recipe is the infamous 3 Ingredient Coconut crack bars.

-To make these seriously addictive peanut butter coconut bars, you’ll follow a two-step process-
+To make these seriously addictive peanut butter coconut fat bomb bars, you’ll follow a two-step process-

 - Make your coconut layer and refrigerate.